zliu/terraform/about.md

 With Terraform, you can automate the {{site.data.keyword.Bluemix_notm}} resource provisioning to build, change, and version complex, multi-tier cloud environments.
 {: shortdesc}

-Terraform is an Open Source software that is developed by HashiCorp that enables predictable and consistent provisioning of cloud resources by using a high-level scripting language.
+Terraform is an Opens Source software that is developed by HashiCorp that enables predictable and consistent provisioning of cloud resources by using a high-level scripting language.
 Supported resources include Infrastructure-as-a-Service (IaaS), Platform-as-a-Service (PaaS), and Function-as-a-Service (FaaS).
 By working with different cloud providers, you can use Terraform to configure and automate your cloud resource provisioning across cloud providers.

 ## Key terms
 {: #terms}